oswell-nii/HelloAndroidKotlin/README.md

-# Hangman Game Project
+# Hello Android Project

-This is a console-based Hangman game built with Kotlin in Android Studio.
+This is my first Kotlin-based Android application created in Android Studio.
-The game randomly selects a word, and the player guesses letters until they either complete the word or run out of attempts.
-It’s a fun way to practice Kotlin basics, loops, conditionals, and user input handling.
+The app simply displays "Hello World" on the screen, serving as a starting point for learning Android development and GitHub integration.

 ## Purpose